Emergency Foster Services

 What is involved in providing emergency foster care?

-St.Amant and foster providers work together to fulfill their responsibilities and protect the rights of people in emergency foster care.
+St.Amant and foster providers work together to fulfil their responsibilities and protect the rights of people in emergency foster care.

 Rights of the person in emergency foster care